Drillia maculomarginata

 Drillia maculomarginata is a species of sea snail, a marine gastropod mollusc in the family Drilliidae.

 Description

-The length of the shell of this marine species attains 42 mm.
+The length of the shell of this marine species attains 42 mm, while its width attains 9 mm.

+Its whorls are convex and rounded.
+It is light yellow with splotches of dark brown, and a faint brownish band around the middle of the last whorl.
+Its protoconch is conical, containing 2 whorls.

 Distribution

 This species occurs off the Aliguay Island, the Philippines.